+Look at the format of your curriculum vitae.
+Is there plenty of white space?
+Is it cluttered?
 Is your formatting consistent (bold, italic, spacing, etc.) and is the overall picture that your CV provides a professional and polished one?

 Proof Your Curriculum Vitae

 Double-check your curriculum vitae for typos and grammatical errors.
-Then ask someone else to review it for you - it's often hard to catch our mistakes.
+Then, ask someone else to review it for you - it's often hard to catch our mistakes.

 Choose an Appropriate Curriculum Vitae Format